FAQ about classes

 What does it cost?

-The cost is $60 for the four-hour program, whether the program is done in one four-hour or two two-hour sessions.
+The cost is $60 per person for the four-hour program, whether the program is done in one four-hour or two two-hour sessions.
+To being the process of developing a package for your group, please use this form.
+For further information contact my registrar.